Aim and Scope

 Attribution and Usage Policies

-Reproduction, posting, transmission or other distribution or use of the article or any material therein, in any medium as permitted by a personal-use exemption or by written agreement of JAS, requires credit to JAS as copyright holder (e.g., JAS © 2013).
+Reproduction, posting, transmission or other distribution or use of the article or any material therein, in any medium as permitted by a personal-use exemption or by written agreement of JAS, requires credit to JAS as the publication venue.
+It also requires reference to the DOI of the published version of the article.

 - Storage and back-up of the article on the author(s) computer and digital media (e.g. back-up servers, Zip disks, etc.), provided that the article stored on these computers and media is not readily accessible by persons other than the author(s);

-- Posting of the article on the author(s) personal website, provided the website is non-commercial;
+- Posting of the article on the author(s) personal website, provided the website is non-commercial.
+Such a posting requires the reference to the article's DOI;

-- Posting of the article on the internet as part of a non-commercial open access institutional repository or other non-commercial open access publication site affiliated with an author(s)’s place of employment (e.g., a Phrenology professor at the University of Southern North Dakota can have her article appear in the University of Southern North Dakota’s Department of Phrenology online publication series); and
+- Posting of the article on the internet as part of a non-commercial open access institutional repository or other non-commercial open access publication site affiliated with an author(s)’s place of employment (e.g., a Phrenology professor at the University of Southern North Dakota can have her article appear in the University of Southern North Dakota’s Department of Phrenology online publication series).
+Such a posting requires the reference to thearticle's DOI; and

 People seeking an exception, or who have questions about use, should contact the editors.